vlcty/check_ripe_atlas_probe/README.md

 # check_ripe_atlas_probe

-A perl plugin to monitor the connection state of your RIPE Atlas probe.
+A plugin to monitor the connection state of your RIPE Atlas probe.
 This plugin provides no performance data.
 It uses the public RIPE Atlas API.

 **Please don't put too much stress on the API.
 A call every 30 minute is enough!**